odit-services/ghops/README.md

 ![GitHub Tag](https://img.shields.io/github/v/tag/odit-services/ghops?style=for-the-badge&logo=git) ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/odit-services/ghops?style=for-the-badge&logo=go)

 Does the "GH" in "ghops" stand for GitHub?
 Maybe, maybe not.
 Maybe it stands for "ghost hops" 👻🍺 or "Git Happyness".

-All we know is that this is a kubernetes operator to manage stuff on GitHub.
+All we know is that this is a Kubernetes operator to manage stuff on GitHub.

 ## Description